Media

 The agent who created the relationship between a media object and a data item.
 This is a foreign key to the Agent table.

-Media Label
+Media Labels

 The subject matter of a label describing a Media object.
 Values are controlled by a code table.